codeframework/Docs/CODE Framework (.NET Core) Change Log.md

 # CODE Framework .NET Core Change Log

+## Work in progress

+* Date handling for REST URL parameters in `ServiceClient` has been changed to conform with ISO 8601.

 ## 1.5.13 - 12/20/2020

 * Improved the `Mapper.Collections()` method to be able to handle collection items that require a back-link constructor parameter (back-link to the parent collection).